bilelmsekni/OpenStack-Folsom-Install-guide/docs/source/index.rst

 Removing 'error' state instances
 --------------------------------

 So, it's entirely possible that you screw up your network the first time, maybe you give it the wrong IP Pool, or maybe you assign it to the wrong project.
 Now, all of your instances are in the error state and you can't delete them.
-Luckily, the intern already found two very simple and undocumented processes of removing them.
+Luckily, I've already found two very simple and undocumented processes of removing them.

 * Jump on your first node, open up the terminal as root, and plugin the following commands::